petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/working-with-client-extensions.md

    lcp deploy --extension [extension-zip-file]
    ```

    When prompted, select a project and the deployment environment.
-The zip files are uploaded to your LXC project once the command completes.
+The zip files are uploaded to your Liferay SaaS project once the command completes.

 ### Deploying to a Self-Hosted Liferay Instance